Global mobility trends in 2026: A mid-year update on technology and innovation

 The Total Cost of Ownership (TCO) is expected to flip in favor of BEVs by 2030, though barriers persist in capital and infrastructure.
 EV trucks are projected to become the most cost-effective decarbonization solution for most truck categories in Europe by the end of the decade.
 This shift will occur as their lower maintenance and energy costs surpass the hurdle of higher upfront purchase prices.

 Nevertheless, high initial costs and an insufficient high-power charging capacity remain critical constraints on adoption.
 They are particularly challenging for smaller businesses, which often face limited access to financing and lower credit ratings.
+For many mobility companies, closing this gap will determine how quickly fleets can electrify.

 End-to-end digital experiences are moving from a competitive advantage to baseline expectations.
 There is a demand for effective integrated platforms that handle every aspect of the journey, from planning and booking to real-time updates and payment, within a single interface.
 Consumer fatigue with fragmented, single-purpose apps is driving this mobility trend.